 Everyone taking part in this trial had IMRT.

-Doctors think that it may be better to give more radiotherapy per fraction, but fewer fractions.
+Radiotherapy is measured in units called Gray (Gy).
+Doctors think that it may be better to give more Gy per fraction, but fewer fractions.
 This is called hypofractionated radiotherapy.
-Although the dose per fraction is higher than standard radiotherapy, the total dose is lower.
+The dose per fraction is higher, but the total dose is lower.

-- More about the side effects
+- more about the side effects

 Summary of results